 Examples of Good Website Usability

-You can’t ignore the simplicity of Apple's website and the way it focuses on the key benefits and features of its products.
+You can’t ignore the simplicity of Apple’s website and the way it focuses on the key benefits and features of its products.
 It contains a lot of white space and makes a site look very stylish and minimalistic.
-The classical navigation menu allows customers to feel familiar and comfortable when they decide to explore the company’s products.
+The classical navigation menu allows customers to feel comfortable when they decide to explore the company’s products.

 - This article defines the term and uncovers the importance and mistakes of usability.